schodet/nxt-python/README.md

 NXT-Python is a package for controlling a LEGO NXT robot using the Python programming language.
 It can communicate using either USB or Bluetooth.

-NXT-Python for Python 3 is still alpha version, please report any problem you run into.

 NXT-Python for Python 2 is no longer supported.

 NXT-Python repository is on [Github][] with a mirror on [sourcehut][].